 6] Change Bandwidth Limitation

-Google Drive comes with the option of restricting the upload and download bandwidth.
-Although it is an impressive feature, at the same time, it can also have adverse effects.
+Google Drive offers the option to restrict upload and download bandwidth.
+Although it is an impressive feature, it can also have adverse effects.
 As soon as Google Drive reaches the upload bandwidth limit, it will automatically stop the syncing process.
 To fix the problem, you have to lift the upload bandwidth limitation.
 Here are the steps you need to follow.

 - Navigate to Google Drive > Gear icon > Preferences > Gear icon.